box/developer.box.com/content/pages/sign/20-technical-use-cases/30-sign-structured-docs.md

 </Tab>
 </Tabs>

-If you go to the `signer` email inbox, open the email from Box Sign, click on the `Review and Sign` button, you'll see the document with the signature properties in place:
+If you go to the **signer** email inbox, open the email from Box Sign, click the **Review Document** button, you'll see the document with the signature properties in place:

 ![Document with the properties in place](images/sign-structured-signing-document.png)